-Bell Cambridge is located on Red Cross Lane, near Addenbrooks Hospital, in Cambridge.
-The campus is set in beautiful grounds and within easy reach of the city centre.
-It has impressive study, social and leisure facilities, and has recently undergone a multi-million pound redevelopment, including a contemporary study centre, student common room and indoor and outdoor dining facilities, perfect for socialising after class.
+Cambridge is an historic and cosmopolitan university city, famous for its academic excellence.
+The Bell campus is set in beautiful grounds and within easy reach of the city centre.
+It has impressive study, social and leisure facilities, and offers a large contemporary learning centre, student games room and indoor and outdoor dining facilities, perfect for socialising after class.
 The Principal at Bell Cambridge is Frank Pinner - read his welcome message here - and meet the teachers.

 30 newly-refurbished classrooms with interactive whiteboards

 Computer rooms with free internet access